 But seriously, the only way screenwriters become paid screenwriters is by meeting people.

 Furthermore, if you live outside of Los Angeles, you’re at a serious disadvantage as a screenwriter trying to meet people.

 So how do you meet people?
 Move to LA, join some film groups (Filmmakers Alliance is a great community of talented folks, for example), work on some films for friends, go to parties, but most of all, be a human.
 Artifice gets you nowhere.
 “Playing Hollywood” makes you look like a schmuck.
 Just be a good person, help others, and constantly be meeting new, awesome people who can help your career.

 Screenwriters who are easily distracted are often the first ones to give up screenwriting, sure.
 But the more insidious forms of distraction are often the ones which appear to be helping you as a screenwriter.

 For example, you may want to start a film club, in order to build your network, as I suggested above.
 If that film club becomes a full time job, with you running around like a PCP-addled chicken, picking up drinks for the meeting, napkins, making flyers, building a Facebook page, etc. … Guess what?
 You’re not screenwriting.

 Focus on screenwriting and let everything else be secondary.
 Yes, find time for your film club, but give it 2 hours per week instead of 20.

-They get too comfortable with material distractions
+Screenwriters quit because they get too comfortable with material distractions

 But when those folks finally land a decent day job which lets them move into a nicer place, lets them snag a new car, maybe an HDTV, etc., they suddenly become, get this, addicted to their comfort.